gero03/sumatraPDF-darkmode/README.md

 # sumatraPDF-darkmode
 darkmode for sumatraPDF

-python based program + executable fow windows.
+python based program + executable for windows.